SyncfusionExamples/Creating-the-WPF-StackedArea-Chart-to-visualize-wealth-distribution-in-America-from-1990-to-2023/README.md

 In this demonstration, we've focused on enhancing the appearance of the Stacked Area Series interior while also customizing the chart axis labels using custom labels for better representation and understanding.

-additionally, we enhancing the appearance of Stacked Area chart following properties and added the chart to the customized border for better visualization.
+additionally, we enhancing the appearance of Stacked Area chart following properties for better visualization.

-    * Header
+    * Header.
     * Axis Labels and styles.

+We also customize the chart layout using border and use the stroke thickness, stroke color and background color properties for better visual of chart.

 For a comprehensive, step-by-step guide on implementing this chart and understanding the underlying process, please refer to our detailed blog post titled "Wealth Distribution in America from 1990 to 2023."